anonbitco/checkerchain-subnet/docs/running_miner_or_vali.md

 - [ ] Is your firewall or VPS provider allowing inbound traffic on that port?
 - [ ] Is your miner process running in the background (PM2 recommended)?
 - [ ] Are you using the correct netuid and wallet keys?

+### Topic: How can Miner Compete?

+In the CheckerChain subnet, miners play a crucial role in evaluating and scoring products based on trust signals.
+Here's how miners can effectively compete and contribute:

+#### ✅ Phase 1 Reward Distribution

+- **90% of miners will be rewarded** based on the quality of their responses.
+- Emphasis is on **accuracy**.

+#### 🧠 Model Strategy

+- Miners have two main paths:
+  - **Train their own AI models** tailored to predict trust scores.
+  - **Leverage robust existing models** (like GPT, Claude, etc.) for reliable outputs.

+#### 📝 Prompt Engineering

+- Miners can **design their own prompts** to extract high-quality, relevant insights.
+- Prompt creativity can lead to predictions that closely match the **actual trust score**.
+- Iterative refinement of prompts improves score alignment over time.

+#### 🔐 Reliability and Uptime

+- Ensure miner nodes are **always available and responsive**.
+- Use tools like `pm2` or Docker for stability in production environments.

+#### 🧪 Experiment and Iterate

+- Regularly test new scoring strategies, datasets, or prompt variations.
+- Use the testing environment to **benchmark changes** before deploying them live.

+---

+> 🚀 The goal is to be consistently close to the validator-approved trust scores.
+Those who optimize both **model accuracy** and **prompt quality** will thrive in the competition.